yk-liu/yk-liu.github.io/_posts/2019-05-23-Crash-Course-on-Knots-Theory/2019-05-23-Crash-Course-on-Knots-Theory.md

 Also to spare ourselves from writing redundant equations as "$a$ goes over $b$ does not change color" such as $a\boxed{\text{cross over}} b=a$, we will only make distinction between a left-handed or a right-handed crossing, and leave the upper string unchanged.

 We assign to each string in a knot an arrow in a self-consistent way.
 If the cross product of the directional vector of the upper string and that lower string is **outward**-perpendicular to the page, we call the crossing right-handed, otherwise it's left-handed.
 Or you can orient the lower string upward and the direction of the upper string determines it's handedness.
-We use $a∗b$ to denote that string $a$ is right-handed crossed by $b$; and $a\#b$ to denoted the other case as in [^Kauffmanknots].
+We use $a∗b$ to denote that string $a$ is right-handed crossed by $b$; and $a\#b$ to denoted the other case as in [^Kauffman-knots].

 ![](assets/quandle-hand.png)